MineMERN/Mine-Amazon-Clone/README.md

 # Mine-Amazon-Clone
 This is my amazon frontend clone.
-Only html, css and js
+Only html, css and js.